-All Recognised Associations are expected to be represented at formal Business Precinct Program 2021-25 meetings conducted by the City of Melbourne as well as ad hoc or periodical working group meetings as required by the Precinct Program Manager.
+All precinct associations are expected to be represented at formal precinct program meetings conducted by the City of Melbourne at the Melbourne Town Hall as well as ad hoc or periodical working group meetings as required by the Precinct Program Manager.
 Failure to do so could impact on continued eligibility for receipt of funding.